 Users can take LSD in many ways.
 It can be injected, snorted and taken as a pill.
 However the most common way to use the drug is to ingest small pieces of paper that have been soaked in the drug.
 These “blotter papers” may be colorful, perforated or just simple-looking pieces of paper.

-The problem many LSD users face is that the many effects of LSD can range from pleasant to unpleasant and even unpredictable.
+The drug begins affecting users within the first hour or two after taking the drug.
+It continues to have lasting effects for several hours afterward.
+These effects are unpredictable.
 The same dose of the same batch of LSD can affect one person completely differently than another.
-Even more so, a user can be affected differently from one trip to the next taking the same amount and the same kind of LSD.
+One user can be affected differently between one trip to the next taking the same amount and the same kind of LSD.

 How Does LSD Use Harm and Affect the Brain?

-- Control of behavior
+- Loss of self-identity